 Things to Do

 Stroll along the cobblestoned streets of Place Royale, where the famed French explorer Samuel de Champlain made his home away from home.
-Spend the day taking in the war-soaked Citadel, the magnificent natural beauty of La Chute Monmorency, or the golden interior of the Notre-Dame de Québec Cathedral, before your trickle into your charming auberge (B&B), enjoy a leisurely walk along the scenic boardwalk, or down a local ale while listening to a chansonnier sing his heart out.
+Spend the day taking in the war-soaked Citadelle, the magnificent natural beauty of La Chute-Montmorency, or the golden interior of the Notre-Dame de Québec Cathedral.
+Before you trickle into your charming auberge (B&B), enjoy a leisurely walk along the scenic boardwalk, or down a local ale while listening to a chansonnier sing his heart out.

 Restaurants & Dining

 Enjoy a traditional dinner at Aux Anciens Canadiens, the oldest maison in Québec, and sample the gastronomy of Canada's ancestors in dishes such as soupe aux pois or tourtière (pea soup or meat pie).
 Alternatively, go the other extreme in contemporary dining room of Initiale or book a table at one of the many up-and-coming restaurants in the suddenly hip Nuovo St-Roch neighborhood.
 The see-and-be-seen supper club phenomena can also be yours on rue Parvis.

 Nightlife & Entertainment